Sorry, you need to enable JavaScript to visit this website.

 However, all groups in society must be given the opportunity to participate in sports and/or exercise.
 The policy plan thus addresses the importance of a special effort in relation to children, adolescents and adults who are not already a part of organised sport, as well as disabled or vulnerable groups who may otherwise experience difficulty when it comes to being included in traditional association settings.

 With regard to young people, the most important part of the agreement is the part on sports in public primary and lower secondary schools (folkeskole).
 As an integral part of the school reform of 2013, it is a requirement that pupils in public schools have 45 minutes of sport/exercise each day.
-The agreement requests four main sports organisations to help with the implementation of the reform.
-The organisation Danish School Sports (Dansk Skoleidræt) received special funding in 2015–2017 in order to help implement the reform.
+The agreement requests main sports organisations such as the Sports Confederation of Denmark, DGI and Danish School Sports (Dansk Skoleidræt) to help with the implementation of the reform.

-The parties behind the agreement support the Sports Confederation of Denmark and the grassroots organisation DGI’s goal of 75% of Danes taking part in sport and 50% doing sport in a sports club/organisation by 2025 (Move for Life/Bevæg dig for Livet).
+The parties behind the agreement support the Sports Confederation of Denmark (DIF) and the grassroots organisation DGI’s goal of 75% of Danes taking part in sports and 50% doing sport in a sports club/organisation by 2025 (Move for Life/Bevæg dig for Livet).

 The Danish Sports Policy Aims (2016)